apaymin/Compact-heart-rate-monitor/README.md

 This is my term project.
 The task was to made PCB and full documentation set from given schematic diagram and article.

-Device is compact heart rate monitor based on schematic diagram from "Радио" ("Radio") magazine.
+Device is compact heart rate monitor based on schematic diagram from [article](http://archive.radio.ru/web/1994/08/031/) published in "Радио" ("Radio") magazine (№8, 1994, pp. 31-32).
 All parts are Russian and can be bought now.

 ## Device